kashifsoofi/blog-code-samples/integration-test-postgres-go/README.md

 }
 ```

-For second test, we would start by create test movies and then using the `dbHelper` insert those records to the database before calling the `GetAll` method on `PostgresMoviesStore`.
+For second test, we would start by creating test movies and then using the `dbHelper` to insert those records to the database before calling the `GetAll` method on `PostgresMoviesStore`.
 After getting the result we will verify if each record we added earlier using `dbHelper` is present in the `GetAll` method result of `PostgresMoviesStore`.
+We will also call a `defer` function to delete test data from the database.
 ```go
 func TestGetAll(t *testing.T) {
 	...